MozillaFoundation/mozfest-plaza/content/calendar/en.md

-# Private calendar
+# Sync with your Personal Calendar

-You can subscribe to your MozFest **My Schedule** using your own calendar app, follow these instructions to get it up.
+You can subscribe to your MozFest **My Schedule** using your own calendar app.
+Follow these instructions to get it up.

 Use the widget below to generate a private calendar URL and copy it to your clipboard.
-The next step depends on which calendar you use, we have guides for Apple’s Calendar, Google and Outlook.com.
+The next step depends on which calendar you use.
+You can find instructions below for Apple, Google, and Outlook.com.

 %calendar%

-> Please note, your **Private Calendar** URL will only be active during the conference and 90 days after, after that it will expire.
+> Please note, your **Private Calendar** URL will expire  90 days after the festival ends.

 ---